 - I will then inform the club accordingly.

-- In the, hopefully unlikely, event that concerns are raised that someone whom the CA has approved may pose a risk to children then I should be informed.
+- If concerns are raised that someone whom the CA has approved may pose a risk to children then I should be informed.

 - The update service will be used periodically to check that disclosures remain current.